schafeld/vue-typescript-ab-testing/TASK.md

 Maybe log some tracking signals into a file or a SQLlite database and write some simple Python script for rudimentary analysis.

 Use the files in the folder ./DOCUMENTS ot obtain additional information on what kind of knowledge is to be demonstrated in this project.

+Create your own planning documentation to support code generation with generative AI where it seems adequate.